Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

 \subsection{Vortex Dynamics: Retracting and Advancing Ligament Vortex}

 The bi-directional acceleration of the fluid during pinch-off results in a vortex in the retracting fluid as well.
 This vortex decays with the same scaling as observed for the post pinch-off vortex (figure~\ref{fig:5}(a)).
-This decay spans a period of time ($\sim T^*=1.7$) beyond which the values begin to stagnate.
-The corresponding circulation ($\Gamma^*$ = $\Gamma$/$u_\mathrm {avg,peak} W_\mathrm n$, where $u_\mathrm {avg,peak}$ is the peak of the average velocity values and $W_\mathrm n$ is the width at the neck of channel) decays linearly with time, exhibiting a reduction in slope beyond a point, as shown in figure~\ref{fig:5}(b).
+This decay spans a period of time ($\sim T^*=2.7$) beyond which the values begin to stagnate.
+The corresponding circulation ($\Gamma^*$ = $\Gamma$/$u_\mathrm {avg,peak} D_\mathrm d$, where $u_\mathrm {avg,peak}$ is the peak of the average velocity values) decays linearly with time, exhibiting a reduction in slope beyond a point, as shown in figure~\ref{fig:5}(b).
 An average value of velocity is used to render the circulation dimensionless for this case.
+We observe a collapse of all the values when normalizing using the peak of average value and the steady state droplet diameter that varies with $\varphi$.